Ruth Coppinger: TD (2024–present)

 At the 2024 general election, Coppinger was elected to the Dáil.

 In April 2025 Coppinger alleged on the Dáil record, and in public statements, that she personally knew pro-Palestinian protesters who had been unfairly "stripped-searched" and in one case subjected to a "cavity search" during arrests made at a protest outside the Dáil on 1 April.
 On 15 April the Minister for Justice Jim O'Callaghan stated that an investigation had been carried out, and he alleged that he had video evidence (CCTV footage) proving that no such searches had taken place.
 Furthermore, Fiosrú (formerly the Garda Síochána Ombudsman Commission) never received a formal complaint about any alleged searches.
-Coppinger stood by her statement, asserting she believed the women’s accounts and questioned why such allegations would be fabricated.
+Coppinger stood by her statement, asserting she believed the women's accounts and questioned why such allegations would be fabricated.
 Garda Commissioner Drew Harris stated that he intends to write a letter of complaint to the Ceann Comhairle in regard to Coppinger's Dáil statements.

 In May 2025, Coppinger and Paul Murphy sparked controversy when they refused to answer questions from Gript journalist Ben Scallan during a press event outside Leinster House, stating that Gript was not a legitimate news outlet but a propaganda arm of violent right-wing extremism.
 Their refusal, despite Gript being a member of the Press Council of Ireland, drew backlash from journalists who argued that elected representatives have a duty to engage with all accredited media.
 Coppinger later apologised for calling journalists "very pathetic" in a tweet, acknowledging the tone was inappropriate, though she and Murphy maintained that they had the right to avoid media they considered disingenuous.
 Amongst those critical of Coppinger and Murphy's stance were the Irish Examiner, the Irish Times, and journalists Matt Cooper and Ivan Yates.

+In February 2026, Coppinger raised in Dáil Éireann the case of a female University College Dublin (UCD) medical student who alleged she had been raped by a fellow student and that an intimate image of her, taken without her consent, had subsequently been circulated to UCD staff and students.
+She raised the case again on 25 February 2026, arguing that UCD was preventing the student from continuing her degree.
+Coppinger's intervention attracted substantial national coverage and criticism of UCD.
+In March 2026, in response to a question from Coppinger, Minister for Health Jennifer Carroll MacNeill told the Dáil that the Medical Council was engaging with the parties involved.